-7.1 No party involved in the adjudication will give details of the adjudication or the decision (including the reasons for it) to any person or organisation not directly involved in the adjudication, unless this is necessary in order to enforce the decision.
-For the avoidance of doubt, BLP shall be entitled to be informed as to the details of the adjudication, including but not limited to the decision, in order to demonstrate to the Chartered Trading Standards Institute (CTSI) the effectiveness of the Code in providing consumer benefit and resolving disputes.

-7.2 By using the Scheme, the parties agree that CEDR may gather, retain and publish statistics and other information in relation to cases whilst preserving the anonymity of the parties.
+- 7.1 No party involved in the adjudication will give details of the adjudication or the decision (including the reasons for it) to any person or organisation not directly involved in the adjudication, unless this is necessary in order to enforce the decision.
+For the avoidance of doubt, the Consumer Code for New Homes Limited shall be entitled to be informed as to the details of the adjudication, including but not limited to the decision. - 7.2 By using the Scheme, the parties agree that CEDR may gather, retain and publish statistics and other information in relation to cases whilst preserving the anonymity of the parties.